 Limbitrol DS (amitriptyline / chlordiazepoxide) and Alcohol / Food Interactions

-Using amitriptyline together with chlordiazePOXIDE may increase side effects such as dizziness, drowsiness, and difficulty concentrating.
-Some people may also experience some impairment in thinking and judgment.
+Using amitriptyline together with chlordiazePOXIDE may increase side effects such as dizziness, drowsiness, confusion, and difficulty concentrating.
+Some people, especially the elderly, may also experience impairment in thinking, judgment, and motor coordination.
 You should avoid or limit the use of alcohol while being treated with these medications.
-Avoid driving or operating hazardous machinery until you know how the medications affect you.
+Also avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medications affect you.
+Talk to your doctor if you have any questions or concerns.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Ask your doctor before using amitriptyline together with ethanol, this can alter the effects of amitriptyline and cause increased side effects.
 Call the doctor if you experience uneven heartbeats, extreme drowsiness, confusion, agitation, vomiting, blurred vision, sweating, muscle stiffness, feeling light-headed, and seizures.
 You should be warned not to exceed recommended dosages, to avoid alcohol, and to avoid activities requiring mental alertness.
 If your doctor prescribes these medications together, you may need a dose adjustment to safely take this combination.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.